adamm13/hangman/README.md

 # Hangman

-This command line game was built to practice Ruby and various inbuilt functions.
-The applicaiton runs in the users terminal and allows the user to play the game by guessing letters to solve the puzzle.
+This command-line game was built to practice Ruby and various inbuilt functions.
+The application runs in the user's terminal and allows the user to play the game by guessing letters to solve the puzzle.

 ---